Aqila-Farahmand/offline_chatbot_app/README.md

 # MedicoAI – Offline Chatbot App

-MedicoAI is a cross-platform Flutter application that runs a Large Language Model **completely on-device**.
+MedicoAI is a cross-platform Flutter application that runs a large language model **completely on-device**.
-It offers an AI-powered chat experience **without requiring an internet connection**, making it ideal for private or offline scenarios (e.g., remote clinics, airplanes, or poor-connectivity environments).
+It offers an AI-powered chat experience **without requiring an internet connection**, making it ideal for private or offline scenarios (e.g., remote clinics, airplanes, or environments with poor connectivity).

 **Disclaimer:** MedicoAI is **not** a substitute for professional medical advice, diagnosis, or treatment.
 Always consult a qualified health-care provider with any questions you may have.